Jackie Cuneen

 Employment is all about relationships.
 Not only with your staff, but your directors, shareholders and professional advisers.

-We advise a portfolio of corporate clients, from small businesses to multi-nationals, and across sectors and industries.
-We have a strong reputation within Hertfordshire, Bedfordshire and Buckinghamshire, but we also advise clients in London and across the UK.
+We advise a portfolio of corporate clients, from small businesses to multi-nationals, and across all sectors and industries.
+Working from offices in Berkhamsted and Luton we have a strong reputation within Hertfordshire, Bedfordshire and Buckinghamshire, but we also advise clients in London and across the UK.

 Our clients benefit from advice provided at a Partner or Senior Associate level from highly experienced lawyers and litigators from both local and City firms but without the associated costs.